Tejas-H5/prototyping-lang/Readme.md

 However, if multiple instances of the same component are being rendered, this won't work without every user component needing to also define line = lineNum, col = colNum in it's signature, which is not ideal.

+## How to run

+1. Install NodeJS
+2. run `npm install` in the `programming-language` directory
+3. run `npm run dev` to start the vite dev server
+4. run `npm build` to create an offline build